Linsonng/Linsonng.github.io/index.md

 I am Pengze Li, a college student from University College London(UCL), majoring in Computer Graphics, Vision and Imaging.
-My research interest focuses on computer vision (e.g., denoising, image processing, recognition) and its applications in real-world problems.
+My research interest focuses on computer vision (e.g., denoising, image processing, recognition), improving image (video) quality and its applications in real-world problems.

-**E-mail: patrick15635@gmail.com**<br>
+**E-mail: LINSONNG@163.COM**<br>
 *I sometimes use Sonng Lin as a pseudonym.

 ### Educations